hijoput4/SharingWare/OTHERS/linux.md

 ### Software to say "goodbye" to:
 - Photoshop.
 You can run it in wine, but it runs like ass and cannot use video acceleration, and newer versions don't work.
+- Topaz labs software.
+It doesn't run even on wine.
 - Foobar2000.
 Works under wine, but if it is closed unexpectedly, it corrupts its databases so you must reset it.
 And I mean for example a normal shutdown while the app is still open will corrupt it.
 - Paint.NET.
 No way of making it install or work.
 - Docks (general).
 There is only one working dock in linux and its called "plank".
 It is so simple that its almost useless.